J. A. Spender: Later life

 Spender's departure from The Westminster Gazette also meant his departure from journalism, as he now pursued a new career as an author.
 Over the next two decades, he wrote a number of books on nonfiction subjects, including histories, travelogues, biographies and memoirs.
 His most prominent works were two biographies of Liberal Party Prime Ministers Henry Campbell-Bannerman and H. H. Asquith and a memoir of his Life Journalism and Politics.
-He also served on a number of public commissions and inquiries, and after refusing public honours three previous times, he accepted an appointment as a Companion of Honour.
+He also served on a number of public commissions and inquiries, and after refusing public honours three previous times, he accepted an appointment as a Member of the Order of the Companions of Honour.

 He also remained involved in Liberal politics, but his influence was much diminished with the decline of the Liberal Party in the interwar period.
 His concern about the insufficiency of British armaments led many to brand Spender as an appeaser before the Second World War, or otherwise to praise him for his able defence of Neville Chamberlain's policy.
 Spender died in June 1942 after a long illness.